cepc/CEPCSW/Reconstruction/RecGenfitAlg/README.md

 * GenfitTrack: class for create and access of genfit Track and Measurement
 * GenfitField: implementation of genfit AbsField
 * GenfitGeoMaterialInterface: implementation of genfit AbsMaterialInterface
-* GenfitMsg: a class to get Gaudi message instance in Genfit classes.
 * GenfitAlgDC: a class to fit drift chamber
 * GenfitAlgSDT: a class to fit drift chamber+silicon